 Frederick and his parents mutually loathed each other.
 Queen Caroline equally strongly disliked her son, stating "My dear first born is the greatest ass, and the greatest liar, and the greatest canaille, and the greatest beast, in the whole world, and I most heartily wish he was out of it."

 The marriage of Augusta and Frederick appears to have been a happy one.
-In all they had nine children, the last of whom was born after Frederick's death.
+Despite indulging in fleeting affairs, Frederick was a good husband and father.
+In all the couple had nine children, the last of whom was born after Frederick's death.

 Augusta was one of only three Princesses of Wales who never became queen consort.
 After her husband's death she was named as prospective regent for her eldest son George, which caused a political controversy.
 Soon afterwards, she came under the influence of John Stuart, 3rd Earl of Bute, her son's tutor, and rumours circulated that they were indulging in an affair and both were pilloried in the press.
 The Princess and Bute were burnt in effigy on the streets of London on many occasions, most famously in the riots stirred up by John Wilkes and his paper 'the North Briton'.

 The Dowager Princess of Wales greatly extended Kew Gardens after her husband's death.
 Enlisting the aid of Lord Bute and the Reverend Stephen Hales, both well-known botanists, she followed her husband's plans for the garden, extending it, adding buildings and features, Sir William Chambers built several garden structures for her.
 One of these, the lofty Chinese pagoda built in 1761, still remains.